 The Key Question: Was the App On?

 The most important factor in any rideshare accident claim is the status of the driver’s app at the time of the accident.
-This determines which insurance policies apply:
+This determines which insurance policies apply.
+Inside New York City, Uber and Lyft operate as TLC-licensed for-hire vehicles, not under the state’s Article 44-B rideshare scheme, which the law excludes for trips that begin in the city.
+That distinction changes the coverage you can reach:

 • App Off: If the driver’s app was completely off, they’re just a regular driver.
 Only their personal auto insurance applies.
 Uber and Lyft have no responsibility.

-• En Route to Pick Up or During Trip: Once the driver accepts a ride and throughout the trip, full commercial coverage applies: $1 million in liability coverage, plus uninsured/underinsured motorist coverage.
+• En Route to Pick Up or During Trip: Once the driver accepts a ride and throughout the trip, Uber and Lyft typically make up to $1.25 million in third-party liability coverage available, plus uninsured and underinsured motorist protection.

-These requirements provide significant protection for injured passengers, if you know how to access them.
+These layers provide real protection for injured passengers, if you know how to access them.

 Who Can You Sue After a Rideshare Accident?